Setup Guide

 What is Tap to Pay on iPhone?

-Tap to Pay on iPhone is an Apple feature that lets a supported payment app use the iPhone's built-in NFC chip to accept contactless credit cards, debit cards, Apple Pay, Google Pay, and Samsung Pay.
-Customers tap their card or phone on the back of your iPhone and the payment processes in a few seconds.
-No external card reader, dongle, or terminal is required.
+Tap to Pay on iPhone uses the iPhone's built-in NFC chip to accept contactless cards, Apple Pay, Google Pay, and Samsung Pay.
+No card reader, dongle, or terminal needed.

 Which iPhones support Tap to Pay?